JeelDobariya38/Smart-Manager/README.md

 > Archriving SmartManager Repo - It Has Lots of Design Issues and Has Problems [#23](https://github.com/JeelDobariya38/Smart-Manager/issues/23), [#27](https://github.com/JeelDobariya38/Smart-Manager/issues/27),
 > We are initiating a similar project!!
 But, This time in java called PassCodes.
-You can find it in my account ["JeelDobariya38/PassCodes"](https://github.com/JeelDobariya38/PassCodes)
+You can find it in my account ["JeelDobariya38/PassCodes"](https://github.com/JeelDobariya38/PassCodes).
+May be in Future, I might Restart it Development..

 # Smart Manager - Securing Passwords, Streamling Authentication